den-materials/software-development-best-practices/readme.md

 ##Closing Thoughts

-- How can writting user stories help manage our clients from a time and cost perspective?
+- How can writing user stories help manage our clients from a time and cost perspective?
-- Name two process a team can adhere to in order to improve the quality of the code produced.
+- Name two processes a team can adhere to in order to improve the quality of the code produced.
-- Assuming the use of TDD, how would feature request get translated into working code?
+- Assuming the use of TDD, how would a feature request get translated into working code?
 - What's one thing a team can do to better self-organize and be more effective?

 <!--CFU Think-pair-share-->